 - The Circle Hostel - This is my go-to place whenever I'm visiting a surfing spot here in the Philippines.
 They have two other branches: one in San Juan, La Union and another one in Baler, Aurora.
-I heard that they will be opening one soon in Siargao, Surigao, which is the surfing capital in the Philippines.
-Anyway, The Circle Hostel is perfect for backpackers plus accommodations are affordable too.
-Check out their websit here.
+The Circle Hostel is perfect for backpackers because of their motto: "There are no strangers here."
+Plus accommodations are affordable too.
+Check out their website here.

 - There are other hostels and resorts in Liw-liwa, and they're all just beside each other.
 There are also places that will allow you to pitch a tent for a fee or you can rent one from them, if camping on the beach is more your speed.

 - Bus from Manila to San Felipe, Zambales - Php330 (x2 for roundtrip)